sbt/sbt-assembly/README.md

 ### Prepending a launch script

-Your can prepend a launch script to the fat jar.
+Your can prepend a launch script to the über jar.
 This script will be a valid shell and batch script and will make the jar executable on Unix and Windows.
 If you enable the shebang the file will be detected as an executable under Linux but this will cause an error message to appear on Windows.
 On Windows just append a ".bat" to the files name to make it executable.

 ```scala
 import sbtassembly.AssemblyPlugin.defaultUniversalScript